-The tail index theorem allows us to write $X \in RV_{\beta}(\R^d,\{b(t)\},\mu)$, since the tail index $\beta>0$ is unique.
-Also, part 3 of Theorem \ref{thm:tail-index} shows that the measure $\mu$ appearing in \eqref{e:d:RV} is, up to rescaling, unique and in particular independent of the choice of the sequence $\{b(t)\}$.

-There are several useful equivalent formulations of the notion of regular variation.
-Next, we recall the very powerful and intuitive polar coordinate perspective.
+Part (i)~c of the theorem allows us to write $X \in \RV_{\beta}(\R^d,b(\cdot),\mu)$ that signifies the tail index $\beta$.
+Further, Part (i)~b shows that the measure $\mu$ is, up to rescaling, also unique and independent of the choice of the sequence $b(\cdot)$.
+While there are several equivalent formulations of regular variation, the next one in terms of polar coordinates will be useful to us.